theonize/Currier/Studies/How to Study Your Bible/0_Overview.md

 # How to Study Your Bible

+[Acts 17:11]
+[1Jon 2:27]
+[Matt 6:6]

-Ostensibly, though we a focusing on the Bible, this study method applies to any area.
+Ostensibly, though we are focusing on the Bible this study method applies broadly.
 Studying is: reading, thinking, and writing about a subject.
 This study method strives to be:
 - easy to remember